crystal-ball/componentry/README.md

 TODO:
 - How to propTypes `As`?
 - Use oneOf wherever possible, color, size, etc.
-- Rename `type` to `element`
+- Rename state `type` to `element`
-- Rename `state`
+- Rename `state` to ???
-- Use withState with modal?
+- Use withState with modal
-- Can element-factory return just JSX?
 - Remove BS `close` styles?
-- Use SVG for close and remove close color styles
+- Use SVG for close and remove close color styles from alert